“Spinning classes cause PCOS…”

 Make sure to connect with a few coaches before settling into a routine.

-And even if you’ve been exercising for some time, do what you can in the moment.
+And even if you’ve been exercising for some time, do what you can at the moment.
 You will continue to improve and advance your exercise ability over time.

-That means lifting weights won’t drive up your testosterone levels and flair your hyperandrogenic symptoms… and cardio won’t cause you to store body fat or fix all your insulin issues.
+That means lifting weights and doing squats won’t automatically drive up your testosterone levels and flare your hyperandrogenic symptoms…

 So, let’s dive in…

-A meta-analysis of 10 randomized control trials including 533 women with PCOS concluded that aerobic exercise alone was effective in reducing BMI.
-It’s also interesting to note that neither aerobic exercise nor aerobic exercise combined with resistance training appeared to have a dramatic effect on testosterone levels.
+A meta-analysis of 10 randomized control trials including 533 women with PCOS concluded that aerobic exercise alone was effective in reducing body mass index (BMI).
+It’s also interesting to note that neither aerobic exercise nor aerobic exercise combined with resistance training appeared to have a dramatic effect on testosterone levels (8).

-Although this same study didn’t assess the quality of life measures, other small studies have shown that aerobic training for as little as 150 minutes per week (30 minutes, 5 days per week) not only improves cardiometabolic outcomes but also improves health-related quality of life.
+Although this same study didn’t assess quality of life measures, other small studies have shown that aerobic training for as little as 150 minutes per week (30 minutes, 5 days per week) not only improves cardiometabolic outcomes but also improves mental health-related quality of life (9).

-And as an added benefit, aerobic exercise has also been shown to improve insulin sensitivity and PCOS morphology.
+And as an added benefit, aerobic exercise has also been shown to improve insulin sensitivity and PCOS morphology (10).

-Now if the aerobic activity isn’t your thing, then you can consider taking up resistance training.
+Now if aerobic activity isn’t your thing, then you can consider taking up resistance training.

-Progressive resistance training alone for 1 hr per day, 3 times per week for 4 months in women with PCOS have been shown to increase lean muscle mass, while:
+Progressive resistance training alone for 1 hr per day, 3 times per week for 4 months in women with PCOS (11) has been shown to increase lean muscle mass, while:

 Decreasing androgen levels